dalerog/GuitarStrap/v001/README.md

     * Pass the cut ends of the cord hrough the grommet.
     * Insert the ends of the cord into one of the cord locks.
     * Tie an overhand knot in each cord to prevent the cord lock from going off the end.
-    * On the oppostive end of the cord where it is folded, wrap the velcro around the cord about 2 inches from the fold.
+    * On the oppostive end of the cord where it is folded, wrap the velcro around the cord about 2 inches from the fold in the cord.
+Keep the smooth side out so the rough side doesn't rub agaisnt your guitar.
     * Wrap the velcro around itself.
 The velcro has two purposes:
         * First, it is to keep the cord from being able to go through the grommet and falling off.
         * Second, it prevents the loop around the strap pin from loosening when there is no tension on it.